Archie Roach: Early life

 Archibald William Roach was born on 8 January 1956 in Mooroopna, Victoria.
 Roach was of Gunditjmara (Kirrae Whurrong / Djab Wurrung) and Bundjalung heritage.

 In 1956, Roach's family, along with the remaining Aboriginal population at Cummeragunja, were rehoused at Rumbalara.
 The family subsequently moved to Framlingham, where his mother had been born.

 At the age of two or three, Roach and his sisters and brothers, along with the other Indigenous Australian children of the Stolen Generations, were forcibly removed from their family by government agencies and placed in an orphanage.
 After two unpleasant placements in foster care, Roach was eventually fostered by Alex and Dulcie Cox, a family of Scottish immigrants in Melbourne.
 Their eldest daughter Mary Cox would sing church hymns and taught Roach the basics of guitar and keyboards.
 Roach's love of music was further fuelled by Alex's collection of Scottish music.
 "He was a big influence on me — a good influence.
 I'll love him to the day I die."

 At fifteen, Roach was contacted by his natural sister Myrtle, who told him their mother had just died.
-He spent the next fourteen years on the streets, battling alcoholism.
+He spent the next fourteen years on the streets as an alcoholic.
 Roach met his future wife, Ruby Hunter, at a Salvation Army drop-in centre known as the People's Palace in Adelaide when she was sixteen.